Add to your Claude Code skills

 For more information about using MCP servers in VS Code, see Add and Manage MCP servers in VS Code (VS Code).

-Customize the behavior of the server by providing arguments in the args array when configuring your AI application.
+Customize the behavior of the server by specifying arguments in one of these ways:

 | ------------- | ------------- | ------------- |